Hawk Species at Hawk Mountain

 Sharp-shinned Hawk Raptor Bites

-- Sharp-shinned Hawks belong to the family Accipitridae, a group of 224 species of hawks, eagles, vultures, harriers, and kites.
+- Belong to the family Accipitridae, a group of 224 species of hawks, eagles, vultures, harriers, and kites.

-- Sharp-shinned Hawks are named for their sharply keeled, featherless lower legs.
+- Named for their sharply keeled, featherless lower legs.

-- Sharp-shinned Hawks are the smallest of North America’s three accipiters.
+- Are the smallest of North America’s three accipiters.

 - Male Sharp-shinned Hawks are smaller than females.
 In fact, many female Sharp-shins are closer in size to male Cooper’s Hawks (Accipiter Cooperii) than they are to male Sharp-shinned Hawks.

-- Sharp-shinned Hawks hunt by stealth, and almost always on the wing.
+- Hunt by stealth, and almost always on the wing.

 - Few Sharp-shinned Hawks live to be five or more years of age, in part because they are fairly common in urban areas where they often prey on birds at bird feeders.